 There was another heavy pause as what Jack suggested weighed on everybody's minds before Danny looked to Clockwork tiredly, "Fine, we've got at least a rough idea of how we're going to go about doing this then.
 When do I have to leave?"

 "You should leave no later than Wednesday of next week."
-He said seriously, not wavering despite Danny's angry look, "I understand how you feel about this, Danny, but it must be done if the world has any chance whatsoever of surviving this crisis."
+He said seriously, not wavering despite Danny's angry look, "I understand how you feel about this, Daniel, but it must be done if the world has any chance whatsoever of surviving this crisis."

 "Alright, fine.
 Is there anything else we need to know?"
 Danny asked, doing his best to keep the anger out of his voice.
 In all honesty he wasn't angry at the ghost…he knew it wasn't his fault, he was just very upset with the situation, unfortunately getting upset wouldn't fix it and he knew that.